On the Topology of Kac-Moody groups: Introduction

 \section{Introduction}

-In this paper, we deal with a class of topological groups known as Kac-Moody groups \cite{K2}.
+In this paper, we deal with a class of topological groups known as Kac-Moody groups \cite{KP2}.
 By a Kac-Moody group, we shall mean the unitary form of a split Kac-Moody group over $\C$.
 We refer the reader to \cite{Ku} for a beautiful treatment of the subject.
 These groups form a natural extension of the class of compact Lie groups, and share many of their properties.
 They are known to contain the class of (polynomial) loop groups, which go by the name of affine Kac-Moody groups.
 With the exception of compact Lie groups, Kac-Moody groups over $\C$ are not even locally compact.
 Hence geometric arguments used to study the topology of compact Lie groups and their flag varieties no longer extend to general Kac-Moody groups.
 This led Kac-Peterson to construct of a whole new set of techniques applicable in this context.
 Underlying these techniques is a collection of (annhilation) operators that generate a ring $\Oo$ \cite{K1,KK} given by a deformation of the group ring of the Weyl group.
 The cohomology rings of the flag varieties admit an action of $\Oo$ which intertwines the action of the Weyl group on the flag varieties.
 This induces a very rich structure that can be exploited to prove various structure theorems about flag varieties \cite{Ki,K1,Ku}, as well as the Kac-Moody group itself \cite{K1}.
 Further techniques were developed by the author in \cite{Ki} in order to study the classifying spaces of these groups.
+In \cite{Ki, Ki2} it was shown that these classifying spaces can be decomposed as a suitable homotopy colimit of classifying spaces of compact Lie groups.

-The purpose of this paper is two fold: Firstly, we will give independent proofs of various homological structure theorems, many of which are known to the experts, but whose proofs are either absent in print or exist in weaker generality.
-Some of these results were stated in \cite{K1}, with proofs to appear in a later publication that never made it to print.
-Also included in this paper are new results regarding the structure of the (co)homology rings of Kac-Moody groups and their flag varieties with coefficients in a field of positive characteristic.
-Secondly, in this paper we also study the classifying space of a Kac-Moody group.
-In particular, we will show that the stable homotopy type of the classifying space is a retract of the classifying space of the normalizer of the maximal torus.
+The main purpose of this paper is to prove various new results regarding the topology of Kac-Moody groups.
+The first set of new results pertain to the (co)homology rings of Kac-Moody groups and their flag varieties with coefficients in a field of positive characteristic.
+Next, we study the classifying space of a Kac-Moody group and prove various new results.
+In particular, we show that the stable homotopy type of the classifying space is a retract of the classifying space of the normalizer of the maximal torus.